solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/ai/ai.proto.sk.md

 and prompt enrichment, are configured at the route level in the [`spec.options.ai` section of the RouteOptions resource](#routesettings).

-To get started, see [About Gloo AI Gateway]({{% versioned_link_path fromRoot="/ai/overview/" %}}).
+To get started, see [About Gloo AI Gateway](https://docs.solo.io/gateway/1.18.x/ai/overview/).
 For more information about the Upstream resource, see the [API reference]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/upstream.proto.sk/" %}}).

 {{% notice note %}}
-AI Gateway is an Enterprise-only feature that requires a Gloo Gateway Enterprise license with an AI Gateway add-on.
+The AI API is supported only in [Gloo Gateway (Kubernetes Gateway API)](https://docs.solo.io/gateway/1.18.x/ai/).
+It is not supported with the Gloo Edge API.
 {{% /notice %}}

 ```yaml